The Seventh Cup offers a new perspective on what quality in tea is

 I am the founder of The Seventh Cup.

-I’m Finland’s first certified tea sommelier, living nowadays in Gotland, Sweden.
+I’m Finland’s first certified tea sommelier, living nowadays on the island of Gotland, Sweden.
 I've been working in the coffee and tea industry as a tea and coffee trainer since 2009.
 I've been working both with big multinational companies and smaller-scale players, and during this time, I've seen many developments unravel in the tea industry.

 I decided to strive for a change.
 In the end, great tea boils down to people, and being humane towards everything around it.